 Start the SQL Server Configuration Manager.

 Create a new alias with your server information.

-Work with your SQL database administrator (DBA) to determine the correct collation setting to use for your FIM Service database.
-The collation setting determines sorting order and how indexing works.
+Work with your SQL Server database administrator (DBA) to determine the correct collation setting to use for your FIM Service database.
+The collation setting determines the sorting order and how indexing works.

 The default collation set during installation is SQL_LATIN1_General_CP1_CI_AS.